Beach Hazards Statement issued for Northern Cayuga, Wayne by NWS - NewsBreak

 Beach Hazards Statement issued for Northern Cayuga, Wayne by NWS

-Effective: 2021-09-06 08:00:00 EDT Expires: 2021-09-07 05:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Stay out of the water to avoid dangerous swimming conditions.
-Target Area: Northern Cayuga; Wayne BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH LATE TONIGHT * WHAT...Strong currents and dangerous swimming conditions expected. * WHERE...Beaches of Wayne and Northern Cayuga counties. * WHEN...From Monday morning through late Monday night. * IMPACTS...Strong currents and dangerous swimming conditions.alerts.weather.gov
+Effective: 2021-09-07 01:38:00 EDT Expires: 2021-09-07 05:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Stay out of the water to avoid dangerous swimming conditions.
+Target Area: Northern Cayuga; Wayne BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 5 AM EDT EARLY THIS MORNING * WHAT...Strong currents and dangerous swimming conditions. * WHERE...Beaches of Wayne and Northern Cayuga counties. * WHEN...Until 5 AM EDT early this morning. * IMPACTS...Strong currents and dangerous swimming conditions.alerts.weather.gov

 Comments / 0